fbpx

 The Raymond P. Lavietes Foundation

 Support throughout the years from The Raymond P. Lavietes Foundation has allowed for JA of Greater Fairfield County to continue delivering program to our students in the Valley area.
-This past fall, students from Ansonia High School participated in the High School Heroes program.
+This fall, students from Ansonia High School participated in the High School Heroes program.
 Through this experience, twelve high school students had the opportunity to deliver JA program to fourth grade students at Mead Elementary School.

 This experience allows for our high school students to become role models for the younger students, as well as improve upon their presentation and public speaking skills.